Systems

 Cube organizers keep items together in one location.
 There are a variety of ways to organize these cube organizers.
 One of the most common ways is with storage bins.

 There are two types of storage bins, clear and not clear.
-Clear bins give you the ability to see everything where as non-clear bins conceal hide the toys and don’t have to see it all.
+Clear bins give you the ability to see everything non-clear bins conceal hide the toys and don’t have to see it all.
 It all comes down to your personal preference.

 3. Ladder Bookshelf